Surrogacy in California

 California Family Code §§ 7960–7962 explicitly governs gestational surrogacy — pre-birth parentage orders are available to all family structures regardless of marital status, sexual orientation, or genetic relationship.

-California performs more in vitro fertilization (IVF) cycles annually than any other U.S. state — intended parents here have access to the deepest bench of fertility clinics in the country.
+California performs more IVF cycles annually than any other U.S. state — intended parents here have access to the deepest bench of fertility clinics in the country.

 Every California surrogacy journey requires three professionals: a surrogacy agency, an independent reproductive attorney, and a fertility clinic.
 Each plays a distinct role.